troychaplin/block-accessibility-checks/docs/features.md

 - **Customizable Messages and Metadata**
   Provide unique error/warning messages, descriptions, and configuration for each check to improve user guidance.

-- **Action and Filter Hooks**
+- **Action and Filter Hooks (PHP)**
-  Use WordPress hooks to register, modify, or process checks and results at key points in the validation lifecycle.
+  Use WordPress hooks to register and modify check configuration during registration.
+Validation logic uses JavaScript filters.

 - **Registry API**
   Access a robust API for registering, unregistering, enabling/disabling, and querying checks programmatically.